-1. Then I saw another face, the passenger: woman.
-2. Their backs straightened, their cigarettes fell to the ground.
-3. It was very, very dark.
-4. When did you last nosh a tasty breakfast amid the branches and the sparrows?
-5. Why didn't you help us when you had a chance?
-6. Things he accomplished, the problems he solved, and the people with whom he worked, particularly the Vietnamese, whom he greatly admired.
-7. Simple farming villages slowly became substantial settlements, with solidly built houses, finely worked pottery, and trade networks that linked settlements together.
-8. On Holy Saturday she carried four ham hocks.
-9. Hershel sang into the microphone, but he didn't get a bite.
-10. She filled the bulbous container nearly to the brim.
-11. Mr. Muhammad often seemed uneasy, when he saw news reports about the wars in

-Iraq and Afghanistan.
-12. When did you know your band was for real?
-13. So when did you get the result of the biopsy?
-14. He forced his chair away from the table and jumped to his feet.
-15. I jumped when Mrs. Allison called my name.
+1. Why didn't you help us when you had a chance?
+2. Things he accomplished, the problems he solved, and the people with whom he worked, particularly the Vietnamese, whom he greatly admired.
+3. Simple farming villages slowly became substantial settlements, with solidly built houses, finely worked pottery, and trade networks that linked settlements together.
+4. On Holy Saturday, she carried four ham hocks.
+5. Hershel sang into the microphone, but he didn't get a bite.
+6. She filled the bulbous container nearly to the brim.
+7. Mr. Muhammad often seemed uneasy, when he saw news reports about the wars in Iraq and Afghanistan.
+8. When did you know your band was for real?
+9. So when did you get the result of the biopsy?
+10. He forced his chair away from the table and jumped to his feet.
+11. I jumped when Mrs. Allison called my name.